GStreamer/gstreamer/markdown/plugin-development/basics/index.md

 ---
-title: Building a Plugin
+title: The Basics of Writing a Plugin
 ...

-# Building a Plugin
+# Writing a Plugin

 You are now ready to learn how to build a plugin.
 In this part of the guide, you will learn how to apply basic GStreamer programming concepts